Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m2.md

   - Support for the dpms protocol.
 Display server can support the wayland protocol for dpms.
   - Support for the custom launching window transition effect has been added.
 It allows the launcher application to perform various custom launching animation effect instead of the enlightenment display server through tizen-ws-shell.
   - Support for the seamless widget transition effect has been added.
 It supports seamless widget animation between one window to another window.
 Seamless animation is an animation that seamlessly transits from one window (occupying the current screen) to the other window (will occupy the next screen) and looks like a transition effect is running only on one window.
-  - The 'focus_policy_ext' configurable property has been added to support the window focus policy selection.
+  - The `focus_policy_ext` configurable property has been added to support the window focus policy selection.
     - E_FOCUS_EXT_HISTORY: Default value.
 The queue-based window focus policy has been applied.
     - E_FOCUS_EXT_TOP_STACK: The topmost window focus policy has been applied.
   - The remote surface submodule has been refactored to improve reusability.